CANDELbio/pret-prepare/README.md

 This allowed a small team at PICI informatics to quickly adapt to the changing landscape of biological data.
 This has included things like supporting new assays (and entire categories of assays, like spatially resolved single cell data) as well as  changing constraints around relations between biological entities.
 The majority of downstream functionality has used this data-driven approach to regenerate constraints, visualizations, queries, and data analysis code to align with schema changes.
-This reduced the time to e.g. support new assays from weeks to hours.
+This has reduced the time to e.g. support new assays from weeks to hours.

 Pret originally consolidated multiple CANDEL functions, including prepare (current functionality), transact, and validate.
 Transact and validate in their original unified implementation both used and depended on Datomic.
 These pieces have since been broken out to allow for alternate data store backends to be supported.
 For the time being, the default backend used at PICI and partner orgs continues to be Datomic On-Prem.
 The transaction path for Datomic from the entity maps is fairly simple, they merely need to be broken into batches.
-Pret also uses Datomic at dev time to consolidate the schema and metamodel in a common representation, and use this as a basis for building the indexed form of the schema the prepare path uses.
+Pret also uses Datomic at dev time to consolidate the schema and metamodel in a common representation; this is the basis for building the indexed form of the schema the prepare path uses.

 The more nuanced pieces of Pret's processing handle the tedious and error-prone process of resolving references between known entity kinds (reference data) and other elements of the same dataset.
-Reference data in the biological domain includes things like gene and protein assays (e.g. HGNC and Uniprot) as well as disease types and drugs.
+Reference data in the biological domain includes things like gene and protein ontologies (e.g. HGNC and Uniprot) as well as disease types and drugs.
+Whenever an ontology or controlled vocabulary with widespread adoption is available, we defer to it for defining entity kinds, and recommend this path for anything defined as reference data in the Pret schema.
 Other dataset elements include patients, samples, clinical observations, and timepoints, among other things.
 Pret resolves context specific identifiers to unique text IDs.
 For example: